Aashay12/API_Coding_challenge/README.md

 - Used Python's Logger to handle diffferent logging levels.

-- The All_tickets.log and Single_Ticket.log reports data about what the API returns and in case of any error it logs it in the file
+- The All_tickets.log and Single_Ticket.log reports data about what the API returns and in case of any error it logs it in the file.

 ![All_Ticket_Log](images/All_Ticket_Log.png)

 ![Single_Ticket_Log](images/Sinlge_Ticket_Log.png)

 ## Architectural Design Overview